New classified document found in FBI search of Pence home

 "We acted above politics and put national interests first," he said.

-The National Archives last month asked former U.S. presidents and vice president s to recheck their personal records for any classified documents following news of the Biden and Pence discoveries.
+The National Archives last month asked former U.S. presidents and vice presidents to recheck their personal records for classified documents following news of the Biden and Pence discoveries.

 The Presidential Records Act states that any records created or received by the president while in office are the property of the U.S. government and will be managed by the Archives at the end of an administration.